FAQs - Color Consultation

 How does color consultation work?

-Color consultation can be provided via the Internet or on site.
+Color consultation can be provided remotely via email and conference calls or on site.
 In some cases we do both.

 Typically, our clients usually provide us with illustrations and documentation as needed for the project.
 Pantone colors, RGB codes, or other color systems that apply to your project can be used for the work.